ExcavatorOnatop/EVEContractMailing/README.md

 - esi-ui.open_window.v1
 - esi-universe.read_structures.v1

-Copy and paste the application's client_id and secret_key in mail.py macro (lines 22 and 23)
+Copy and paste the application's client_id and secret_key in mail.py script (lines 22 and 23)

 ## First execution

-When you run the macro for the first time the code will create a token with the authorization information.
+When you run the script for the first time the code will create a token with the authorization information.
 First it will provide you with the URL link:

 ```text
 https://login.eveonline.com/v2/oauth/authorize?response_type=code&redirect_uri=http%3A%2F%2Flocalhost%3A8000%2Fsso%2Fcallback&client_id=XXXXXXXXXXXXX&scope=esi-contracts.read_character_contracts.v1%20esi-mail.organize_mail.v1%20esi-ui.open_window.v1%20esi-universe.read_structures.v1&state=SomeRandomGeneratedState